YongliHe23/SequenceExamples-GE/pge2/README.md

 Possible causes:
 * The number of rows in the .seq file exceeds NMAXBLOCKSFORGRADHEATCHECK which is hardcoded to 64000.
  Design a shorter scan and see if it will run, or increase NMAXBLOCKSFORGRADHEATCHECK (requires recompiling the interpreter).
-* One ore more of the segments does not contain at least one gradient waveform, as required by the gradient heating check.
+* One or more segments does not contain at least one gradient waveform, as required by the gradient heating check.

+### Gradient heating check fails on the scanner when clicking 'Download'

-* If the sequence contains pure delay blocks, the gradient heating check will generally be too conservative.
+* If the sequence contains pure delay blocks, the gradient heating check will generally be too conservative and may issue a failure.
  As a workaround for now, redesign a test version of your sequence without pure delay blocks and see if it will pass the gradient heating check.
  Then in your actual scan, disable the gradient heating check by setting the CV disableGradientCheck to 1.